k0swe/mountaineer/README.md

+This is a build-it-yourself project at the moment.
+For something productized, see https://digirig.net/!

 # <img src="https://github.com/k0swe/mountaineer/raw/main/Images/mission_color_flat.svg" width="100px" alt="Mountaineer logo"> Mountaineer Radio Interface

 This KiCAD project is a schematic for an integrated CAT and audio amateur radio interface.
 It's